 Over the past few decades, kayaks have become a widely-used vessel for sport, recreational activities and most interestingly (to us at least!), for use in the exploration of nature and pursuit of adventure.
-There’s nothing quite as intimate and memorable as paddling through a stunning, silent landscape, completely inaccessible on foot, in your one-person ship.
+There’s nothing quite as intimate and memorable as kayaking through a stunning, silent landscape, completely inaccessible on foot, in your one-person ship.

 Kayaks as a form of transport have been around for generations, but they’ve really only come into their own as an accessible adventure tool in the past few decades.

-So what is kayaking?
+What is kayaking?